sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

   }
 ```

-You may visit [here](../how-to-customize-a-contract-tx.md#customize) to see more details on how to cutomize deployment tx.
+You may visit [here](../how-to-customize-a-contract-tx.md#customize) to see more details on how to cutomize a deployment tx.

 ### `bindTxBuilder`